Associated Jewish Charities of Baltimore

 Primary Focus:

-• Jewish education and engagement (particularly emphasized in recent strategic planning)
+• Jewish education and engagement (particularly emphasised in recent strategic planning)

-• Religious and Hebrew education programs in Baltimore
+• Religious and Hebrew education programmes in Baltimore

 • Caring for those in need within the Jewish community